alankritjoshi/hub-server/README.md

     3. "send [message] [clientID 1] [clientID 2] ... [clientID 3]" -> sends [message] to specified space-separated clientIDs

 ## Checks in place
-1. Hard limit of 255 simultaneous connections
+1. Hard limit of 255 message receivers for `send`
 2. Rejection of commands other than described above

 ## Testing